anirudh-modi/JS-essentials/README.md

 * If there is something you need more clarification feel free to file raise an [issue](https://github.com/anirudh-modi/JS-essentials/issues).
 * Found a spelling mistake?
 Raise an [issue](https://github.com/anirudh-modi/JS-essentials/issues), with details, because after all I am a human.
 PS: I make alot of typos 😐
 * Found a grammar error, you know [what needs to be done](https://github.com/anirudh-modi/JS-essentials/issues) 😋
-* Have a suggestion about anything, raise an [issue](https://github.com/anirudh-modi/JS-essentials/issues).
+* Have a suggestion about anything, raise an [issue](https://github.com/anirudh-modi/JS-essentials/issues), because constru tive criticism are always welcome.

 ### Credits